How can Delhi finally end chronic air pollution? – DW – 11/28/2024

 Controlling emissions

-The Delhi capital region and its surrounding area are home to auto, chemical, plastic and other factories which emit pollutants into the air.
+The Delhi capital region and its surrounding area are home to auto, chemical, plastic and other factories that emit pollutants into the air.

 "It is literally a crime to allow any big polluting industry to come up in this region until we shift to cleaner fuel or reduce emissions," Dahiya said.